 Castilleja miniata

-Taxonomy
+Taxonomy ID: 29780

 Castilleja miniata, also known as the giant red Indian paintbrush, is a native species of western North America.
 This herbaceous perennial grows up to 25cm tall and thrives in moist environments across various habitat types.
 It has upright stems with narrow leaves and, during the summer, produces terminal clusters of red-orange bracts.
 These bracts, which have an apple green base, surround the vibrant red flowers.
 The plant itself is slender and can reach heights of about 80 centimeters, with lance-shaped leaves coated in thin hairs.
 The inflorescence consists of bright red to pale orange bracts, often with orange tips.
 Within these bracts emerge tubular flowers that are yellow-green with red edges.

-How to care for Castilleja miniata
+How difficult is it to take care of Castilleja miniata

 Castilleja miniata requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.